The Cotswolds Experience

 - Blenheim Palace, one of England’s largest country houses, with extensive parks and gardens.
 Home of the Dukes of Marlborough since 1705, it was the birthplace of Sir Winston Churchill and now a UNESCO World Heritage site.

 - The ruins of Hailes Abbey, a 13th century abbey dissolved by Henry VIII in 1539.

 - Prehistoric ruins at the Rollright Stones, a circle of 77 stones that dates to 3000 BC.

 - Market day at Moreton-on Marsh.

-- Typical British experiences, including strolls in the countryside, afternoon tea, lunch at a working farm, and visits to several pubs.
+- Typical British experiences, including strolls in the countryside and pub visits.

 We highly recommend spending a few days (or more!) in London before joining us for a week in the English countryside.
 The Cotswolds are easily accessible from London’s Paddington station, a 1-1/2 hour trip.
-We’ll meet the train from London at the Moreton-in-Marsh train station at 3:00 pm on the first Saturday.
+We’ll meet the train from London at the Moreton-in-Marsh train station mid-afternoon on the first day.
 We’ll return you to the station after breakfast on the last day.
 The specific schedule will be confirmed after train schedules are released.

 Prices: $3,600 per person, double occupancy. $4,100 single occupancy of a double room.